 When you enroll in the Health Care FSA, you’ll receives an FSA convenient debit card for dental, vision, and prescription drug expenses.
 You cannot use your debit card for medical claims.
 You must either pay for your medical claims through auto reimbursement or by filing a manual HCFSA claim form.

 If you're enrolled in a Hertz medical plan administered by UMR and you submit a medical claim, any eligible medical expense balance that is not paid by the plan will automatically be reimbursed from your Health Care FSA.
 You won’t have to file an FSA claim.
-You may opt out of this auto reimbursement.
+If you choose to opt out of automatic reimbursement of claims, you may do so by completing the Automatic Reimbursement Opt Out Form.
+You can download the form here.
+You may wish to opt out of automatic reimbursement if you need to use the funds for an expense other than medical plan items (dental, vision, etc.)

 If you're enrolled in the Consumer Health Account Plan 1 or 2, your HCFSA dollars will be automatically used after you've exhausted your HRA.